Ericsson/CodeCompass/doc/deps.md

 bpkg build libodb-pgsql --yes
 bpkg install --all --recursive
 ```

-Please take into consideration that the ODB installation can take up a long time (depending on the machine one is using),
+Please take into consideration that the ODB installation can take up a long
-but you can increase the used threads with the `--jobs` option.
+time (depending on the machine one is using).

-> **Note:** now you may delete the *build2* toolchain installed in the `<build2_install_dir>` folder, if you do not need any longer.
+> **Note:** now you may delete the *Build2* toolchain installed in the
+> `<build2_install_dir>` folder, if you do not need any longer.

 ### Thrift
 CodeCompass needs [Thrift](https://thrift.apache.org/) which provides Remote
 Procedure Call (RPC) between the server and the client.
+A suitable version of
-Thrift is not part of
-the official Ubuntu 16.04 LTS and 18.04 LTS repositories, but you can download
+Thrift is, unfortunately, not part of the official Ubuntu repositories, so you
-it and build from source:
+should download and build from source.

 Thrift can generate stubs for many programming languages.
 The configure
 script looks at the development environment and if it finds the environment